fchatterji/design-a-game/README.md

 - 0 points if the player loses

 It is possible to access user rankings, previous games and high scores.

+##How to play the game

+- Create a new user, using the create_user endpoint.
+- Use create_game to create a game.
+Remember to copy the urlsafe_key property for later use.
+- Use the make_move endpoint to male moves.
+- Use cancel_game to cancel a game in progress.
+- Use get_game, along with the urlsafe_key, to continue an ongoing game.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.